About this blog

 I learned a lot about the Bible and my personal faith in God through my high school friends, most of whom were Protestants, and through my participation in a non-denominational singing group.
 In college, I started out exploring a variety of denominations–I joined the Baptist drama ministry and the Methodist contemporary singing group as well as the Catholic group–but time constraints made that impractical.
 By my sophomore year, I had committed myself to remaining and claiming my Catholic identity because the Catholic celebration of the Sacraments had been inscribed on my heart.
 I could not imagine my life any other way.

 During and after completing a doctorate in English, I taught at the university level for a number of years and tried to stay active in my local parish.
 But when we moved back to Minnesota for my husband’s job, I took some time off and explored other career options.
 After several years, I found a part time position in church ministry, and eventually I returned to school to complete a Masters of Divinity from St. John’s University in Collegeville, MN (an experience even more intellectually and personally challenging than my previous doctoral work).

 I have worked as a volunteer as well as a paid professional in a number of Catholic parishes.
 I love leading Bible studies, sacramental preparation programs and discussion groups most of all.
 Exciting things happen when we gather and talk and learn more about our faith.
 Since I am currently retired, I thought this blog might be a way to create a community which shares my love of learning and discussion.

-On the personal level, I am married with two delightful grown children and two demanding cats.
+On the personal level, I am married with two delightful grown children, one amazing grandchild and two demanding cats.
 In my spare time, I read widely and quilt obsessively.